bfosso/SDATA_bio_Desc/README.md

 The obtained sequencing data were analysed by applying a bioinformatic pipeline relying on 3 main steps:
     1. Taxonomic assignment of Illumina PE reads by exploiting **MetaShot**;
     2. Meta-assembly of unassigned reads;
-    3. Taxonomic assignments of the obtained contigs/scaffolds.
+    3. Taxonomic assignments of the obtained scaffolds.
-The described procedure allows users to replicate the whole procedure or just reproduce on of the steps and the intermediate data are available as a [**Zenodo**]() repository.
+The described procedure allows users to replicate the whole procedure or just reproduce one specific step.
+The intermediate data are available as a [**Zenodo**]() repository.

 ## Requirements
-### Bioinformatic tools and packages
+### Tools and packages
 All the steps described below rely on several tools and packages whose installation and configuration is required to properly reproduce all the listed steps.
 Following the list of required tools:
   * [**MetaShot (Metagenomics Shotgun)**](https://github.com/bfosso/MetaShot) \[[PMID: 28130230](https://pubmed.ncbi.nlm.nih.gov/28130230/)\] is a pipeline designed for the complete taxonomic assessment of the human microbiota.